 But if you like things spicy, the perfect moment to add your jalapeño slices to the pan is when you flip the sweet potato rounds.
 It’ll give them just the right amount of time in the toaster oven to get crispy without burning.

 Once your sweet potato base is ready it’s ALL about the toppings.

 Like these baked egg tostadas, making nachos is an excellent opportunity to clean out the fridge.

 Leftover vegetarian refried beans taste great with a little enchilada sauce.
 And who doesn’t like corn?
 But if beans and corn aren’t your jam throw on your favorite toppings instead.

-Cover everything with plenty of cheese and toss the pan back in the toaster oven.
+Cover everything with plenty of cheese and toss the pan back in the oven.